Voninkazo/carousel-coding-challenge/README.md

 ### Setup Notes

-### I added the following packages to expedite development:
+#### I added the following packages to expedite development:

-- material-ui - reusuable web components that would reduce css and css flexbox build time for all devices.
-Material-UI components also come with default props like `disabled` that can be easily modified with event handlers<br>
+- material-ui: reusuable web components that would reduce css and css flexbox build time for all devices.
+Material-UI components also come with default props like `disabled` that can be modified during click events<br>

+- Parcel: zero-configuration bundler to minify the code and increase application performance.

+- TailwindCSS: CSS Utility library that enabed me to style the applciation faster.

+- Cypress: enables end-to-end testing to ensure all code challenge requirements were satisfied.

+### How the app works

-For this app, I wanted to display four blocks of cards, each contains an image and a title, a previous and a next button<br><br>
+For this app, I wanted to display four blocks in carousel on load.
+Each block contains an image and a title.
+There are also a previous and next buttons that allow users to view the next set of blocks and previous blocks<br><br>

-By defaul the previous button is disabled but it gets enabled when a user clicks on the next button to get another set of blocks.
-Similarly, when all blocks are shown, the next button is going to be disabled and only the previous button is active<br><br>
+By default, the previous button is disabled and gets enabled when clicking on the next button.
+The next button is enabled by default but gets disabled when the user views to the end of the carousel.<br><br>

+I wrote a series of Cypress tests to ensure all the application works as intended.

+### Structure of the app

-Seperated folders are created for reusable components.
-All functionalities are stored in the `App.js` file where all components are being used.
+- Seperated folders are created for reusable components.
+- All functionalities are stored in the `App.js` file where all components are being used.
-Styling is written with tailwind css.

-There are also a few cypress tests that are testing the content of the app component

-Also, pacrel is used to bundle the code because it's a zero configuration.
+- Cypress tests can be found in the cypress/integration folder.

+### Design

-Other than that, the design is not replicated from anywhere but just an imagination that came in my mind.
-I made the UI responsive on both mobile and desktop screens.
+There is not design for this app but I used my own imagination and wanted to make the UI responsive on both mobile and desktop screens.